How Much Should You Spend On An Engagement Ring In 2022?

-- Purchasing a diamond or other precious gem loose and then having it set by a jeweller will often cost less.
-You could also potentially re-purpose a stone which you have been bequeathed or given by family – and have it placed in a new setting custom created for you.
+Purchasing a diamond or other precious gem loose and then having it set by a jeweller will often cost less.
+You could also potentially re-purpose a stone that you have been bequeathed or given by family – and have it placed in a new setting custom created for you.

-- Buying a diamond which is fractionally undersized – i.e. 0.95 of a carat and not 1.00ct, can save you as much as 20%, and no-one will know the difference.
+Buying a diamond that is fractionally undersized – i.e. 0.95 of a carat and not 1.00ct, can save you as much as 20%, and no one will know the difference.

-- Consider alternative stones, such as sapphires and emeralds; they are stunning and usually more affordable than diamonds.
-Definitely contemplate the fancy shapes, which typically less expensive than the brilliant round.
-Also be open to different settings which may be cost effective.
+Consider alternative stones, such as sapphires and emeralds; they are stunning and usually more affordable than diamonds.
+Definitely contemplate the fancy shapes, which are typically less expensive than the brilliant round.
+Also, be open to different settings which may be cost-effective.

 Make sure you only buy a diamond with the appropriate paperwork – a GIA certificate – so that, whatever you end up spending, you know you’re getting what you paid for